 Director of Community Affairs, Horse Farms Forever

 and lifelong horse show and racing enthusiast.
 She has spent time involved in outreach,

 communication and promotion in the local community and equine industry.

 A fifth-generation equestrian, Sara has a life-long family history in the horse business.
 Her

 mother was a saddle bred competitor and Thoroughbred horse trainer.
 Her father has been a

 lifelong member of the Thoroughbred world and industry executive.

-Sara is acting Coordinator of Volunteers at Live Oak International and continues to be a member of the Live Oak International team.
+Sara is also acting Office and Community Outreach Manager at Live Oak International and continues to be a member of the Live Oak International team.